 Postpartum moms often find themselves facing physical and mental changes that leave them feeling helpless and isolated.
 Between sleep deprivation, body dysmorphia, the constant solicitation of a newborn baby added to raging hormones in the weeks and months following birth, it’s no surprise new moms are struggling.
+What can help immensely – postpartum depression apps.

 According to a 2017 survey by the U.K.-based ChannelMum, a staggering 92% of mothers admit feeling lonely, with 54% of respondents feeling more friendless than before they had children.

 This worrying statistic comes as no surprise to anyone who’s experienced the early days of motherhood.
 Sometimes, the simple act of taking a shower, much less socializing, can seem impossible.
-What can help immensely – postpartum apps.

 A growing number of new apps are catering to the specific needs of new moms, including ways to meet women facing similar issues.